Zandirin/Aurora/README.md

 - A contact section displaying an image and a contact form
 - Contact form allows users to send an email to the company (Currently opens an email template that will email myself directly)
 - On smaller screens the contact area is just the contact form as this looks better
+- This section helps the user to reach out and contact the company
 ![Contact Us Desktop](assets/images/README-images/contact-desktop.png)
 ![Contact Us Tablet](assets/images/README-images/contact-tablet.png)
 ![Contact Us Mobile](assets/images/README-images/contact-mobile.png)